codekiln/gitpa/pages/Ghost in the Patch.md

 alias:: [[GitP]]

-- Welcome to Ghost in the Patch, a podcast devoted to live-patching, live-learning, and seeking the spirits in the machine that wish to talk to us.
+- Welcome to Ghost in the Patch, a podcast devoted to live-patching, live-learning, and seeking out any spirits that live in my creation machines that wish to speak.